On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Conclusions

 \section{Conclusions}

-We present efficient algorithms and data structures for the top-$k$ nearest neighbor searching in the plane where the data are exact and the query is uncertain under the $L_1$ distance metric.
-Previously, only approximation or heuristic solutions were given.
-Our results also improve the previous work for the special case where $k=1$.
-An interesting open problem is whether and how the techniques proposed in this paper can be extended to higher dimensional spaces.
+We presented efficient methods for the top-$k$ aggregate nearest and farthest neighbor searching in the plane under the $L_1$ metric.
+Our results are the first-known solutions for the general top-$k$ queries on the weighted query points.
+Even for the special case where $k=1$ or the unweighted query points, our results are generally better than the previous work.
+While it would be interesting to investigate whether any further improvements are possible, another open problem is whether and how the techniques proposed in this paper can be extended to higher dimensional spaces.

 \textbf{Acknowledgments.} The authors would like to thank Pankaj K. Agarwal for helpful discussions in early phases of this work.